Clear, accessible, jargon-free language that all readers can understand.

 How to identify who your users are and write content that meets their needs, including a template for writing user stories.

 Different content types and pages used on the ONS website and when and how to use them.

 Web users read information on a screen differently to how they might read it in a printed format.

-Content needs to be simple for users with different abilities to navigate, read and interpret.
+We are legally required to make our content simple for users with different abilities to navigate, read and interpret.

 Content guidelines for the Office for National Statistics (ONS) and GOV.UK release calendars.